 Semester projects will be chosen in consultation with the instructor.
 Possibilities include numerical simulations that expand beyond what we do in lab, an experimental project carried out and reported by the student, extended analysis of a challenging, more realistic problem to demonstrate application of fundamental physics principles, or some other creative project you get approved as long as it demonstrates mastery of the basic physics principles studied.
 You must decide on your project and have it approved by the instructor before the midterm exam.
+A first draft of your project report will be due four weeks after the midterm exam.
 Final project reports will be due the week before the final exam.